Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Product Carbon Footprint Analyst

-The challenge is no longer understanding the regulation, but knowing what data a Sustainable Mobility Plan needs to comply with it.
-With the timeline brought forward by Royal Decree-Law 7/2026, many organizations have realized that the real difficulty is not designing the plan, but building a solid data foundation.
-Because without data, there is no diagnosis—and without a diagnosis, there is no plan that can withstand an audit.
+The problem is no longer understanding the rule, but knowing what data a Sustainable Mobility Plan needs to comply with it.
+With the timeline brought forward by Royal Decree-Law 7/2026, many organisations have discovered that the real challenge is not designing the plan, but building a solid base of information.
+Because without data, there is no diagnosis.
+And without a diagnosis, no plan will withstand an audit.

-In practice, most organizations are not starting from scratch, but neither do they have a solid baseline.
-Information is scattered across HR, operations, and external providers.
-There are outdated surveys, poorly updated internal policies, and, above all, a lack of traceability that makes it difficult to quantify impact.
+In practice, most organisations do not start from scratch, but neither do they start from a solid base.
+Information is scattered across HR, operations and suppliers.
+There are old surveys, internal policies that are rarely updated and, above all, a lack of traceability that complicates any attempt to quantify impact.

-This article addresses that critical point: what data a Sustainable Mobility Plan actually requires, where companies tend to fall short, and how to structure information to comply with Spain’s Sustainable Mobility Law 9/2025 without turning the process into an endless project.
+This article lands on that critical point: what data a Sustainable Mobility Plan really requires, where companies tend to fall short, and how to structure the information to comply with Spain's Sustainable Mobility Law 9/2025 without turning the process into an endless project.

-What data does a Sustainable Mobility Plan require under the law?
+What data does a Sustainable Mobility Plan require?

-In practice, the data for a Sustainable Mobility Plan is structured into four main blocks, enabling organizations to understand, measure, and improve commuting patterns.
+In practice, the data for a Sustainable Mobility Plan is organised into four main blocks that make it possible to understand, measure and improve commuting.

 This is the core of the diagnosis.
-It’s not enough to know where the office is—you need to understand how people get there.
+It is not enough to know where the office is; you need to understand how people get to it.
+Key data:

 • Employees' place of residence (at least by postal code)